+2024 \$ 2023

+\$

-2023 2022 Deferred income tax (recovery) expense on continuing operations \$ Net unrealized gains (losses) on FVTOCI securities 592 (1,006) Reclassification of losses on FVTOCI securities to profit or loss - 7 Own credit risk reserve (1,096) 850 (504) (149)
+Deferred income tax (recovery) expense on continuing operations

+Net unrealized gains on FVTOCI securities 92 592

+Own credit risk reserve (755) (1,096)

+(663) (504)

 Dividends, which are reflected in retained earnings, are normally deductible in determining current income subject to tax.
 The reduction in income tax resulting from the payment of dividends deductible in determining income subject to tax is reflected in profit and loss.
+There were no dividends declared in 2023 and 2024.